Amart85/healthcare_bot_kore.ai_hackathon/README.md

 4.Brief Summary of Project:-
 ==================
-a.To Assist customers in getting required health information based on hteir queries orrequiremnets.
+a.To Assist customers in getting required health information based on their queries or requiremnets.

 b.To help customers book appointments with doctors depending on their requirements.